Mellysujakto/undira-tb-fullstack-kel-3/readme.md

 2. Import `sales_visit.sql` as this project's DB.

 3. Check DB whether up to date or not by running `php artisan migrate`.
+If you are facing a problem related key, you can run `php artisan key:generate` to resolve the problem.

 4. Run project `php artisan serve`.